Brampton Centennial Secondary School

 Brampton Centennial Secondary School (BCSS) is a public high school located in Brampton, Ontario, Canada and is part of the Peel District School Board.
 In September 2008, BCSS had 1,775 students.

 History

 The first secondary school in Brampton opened in 1852 as Brampton High School with three students and its first principal A. Thompson.
 By 1888 it had an annual budget of $868.25.
 After a fire, the school building was reconstructed in 1977.
 Brampton Centennial Secondary School was built in 1967 — the Canadian Centennial year — to replace Brampton High School.

 School shooting

 On 28 May 1975 Michael Slobodian, a student at the school, brought two rifles to school with the intention of killing two particular teachers and himself.
 He opened fire, killing one of the teachers and one student, and wounding 13 students before shooting and killing himself.
-This was only the second school shooting in Canadian history.
+This was only the second high school shooting in Canadian history.